 The FGR is compiled by the U.S. Department of Education and measures the percentage of first-time, full-time freshmen who graduate within six years of entering their original four-year institution.
 The GSR differs from the FGR in that it excludes from the denominator those student-athletes who leave the institution in good academic standing and includes in the numerator those who transfer into the institution and go on to graduate.
 Lastly, the APR is a term-by-term calculation of the eligibility and retention of all student-athletes.
-A score of 1000 means every student-athlete on that particular team stayed eligible and returned to school.
+A score of 1,000 means every student-athlete on that particular team stayed eligible and returned to school.
 Teams begin losing points for student-athletes who are not eligible and/or are not retained.

-Of the 12 student-athletes in the 2011-12 single-year FGR cohort for the three highest revenue men's and women's sports who did not graduate from the UW in six years, six transferred to other institutions, of which five have since earned degrees, and five left early to pursue professional opportunities.
-One student-athlete remained in school at UW but did not graduate.
+Of the 6 student-athletes in the 2012-13 single-year FGR cohort for the three highest revenue men's and women's sports who did not graduate from the UW in six years, two transferred to other institutions and earned their degrees, two left early to pursue professional opportunities, and two student-athletes did not transfer or graduate.

 The APR for UW student-athletes - used by the NCAA to hold institutions accountable for the academic progress of their student-athletes - was above 930 in all sports in both the multiyear and single year measures.
-The GSR for UW student-athletes was 90% in 2017-18, which was three percentage points higher than the GSR for all NCAA Division I student-athletes (87%).
-The UW student-athlete four-year average FGR was 72% in 2017-18, compared to 76% for the Big Ten Conference, and 67% for all NCAA Division I student-athletes.
+The GSR for UW student-athletes was 90% in 2018-19, which was two percentage points higher than the GSR for all NCAA Division I student-athletes (88%).
+The UW student-athlete four-year average FGR was 71% in 2018-19, compared to 75% for the Big Ten Conference, and 68% for all NCAA Division I student-athletes.
 The graduation rate for all UW-Madison students is 87%.